upperlinecode/flaskproject/readme.md

 flask run
 ```

-You can also simplify this to just `flask run` if you use a `.flaskenv` file to hold the flask app and the debug settings.
+You can also simplify this to just `flask run` if you `pip install python-dotenv` and then use the `.flaskenv` file to hold the flask app and the debug settings.